 As resources permit, provide guidance to school staff on Title I provisions and educational needs of students in out-of-home care on an as-needed basis.

-Enrollment in school of origin When the district foster care liaison receives notification from a child welfare agency that a student in out-of-home care will be moving to a new residence and the necessary timeframe for determining the student’s most appropriate school placement, the district liaison/designee will in turn provide the agency with information on the appropriateness of the current educational setting.
-In order to minimize disruption to their education, students placed into out-of-home care must remain enrolled in the school they were attending upon entering out-of-home care, unless it is determined that such placement is not in the student’s best interest.
+Enrollment in school of origin When the district foster care liaison receives notification from a child welfare agency that a student in foster care will be moving to a new residence and the necessary timeframe for determining the student’s most appropriate school placement, the district liaison/designee will in turn provide the agency with information on the appropriateness of the current educational setting.
+In order to minimize disruption to their education, students placed into out-of-home care must remain enrolled in the school they were attending upon entering foster care, unless it is determined that such placement is not in the student’s best interest.

 Best interest determination